Describe the graph of y > mx, where m > 0.

 Straight lines can be used to represent linear equations in the cartesian plane.
 Using these linear equations, we can extract various information about the equations.

-Answer: The graph of y > mx contains all of the 2nd quadrant and the 1st and the 3rd quadrant partially.
+Answer: The graph of y > mx, where m > 0, contains the entire 2nd quadrant and the 1st and the 3rd quadrant partially.

 Let's understand the solution in detail.

 Given equation: y > mx, m > 0.